Registered Associate Marriage + Family Therapist #159208

 I'm genuinely curious about you, in a real, what's it like behind this person’s eyes way.

 You'll feel heard.
 You should feel understood, which is different than just being agreed with.
-I'll validate where you are without telling you what you want to hear — and I'll push back gently when I think it's useful.
+I'll validate where you are without telling you what you want to hear, and gently challenge when it may be useful.

-Many of us are walking around with an either/or story about ourselves.
+Many of us walk around with an either/or story about ourselves.

 not defined by it.
 A work in progress and already enough.